-I [Cei] am a transgender man and have been living full time in my gender identity since I was eleven years old.
+I [Cei] am a transgender man and have been living full-time in my gender identity since I was eleven years old.
 For me, being transgender means that I was assigned a female sex at birth, but that I am a man and have used medical gender affirmation tools like surgery and hormones to align my body with my identity.
-Because of this, I am unable to have biological children, though I did consider carrying a pregnancy for our family for a time.
-After careful consideration, I realized that this was not the right path for me, and that adoption was the way we wanted to build our family.
+Because of this, I am unable to have biological children.
 Jordan and I have always wanted children, and I am extremely grateful for the opportunity to adopt and love a child as our own.

-We believe that every person has the right to know the story of who they are and where they come from.
-If you were to grant us the privilege of raising your baby, from the beginning and always, you will be a part of their story.
+We believe that every child that is adopted has the right to know their story, of who they are, and where they came from.
+From the beginning, your child will know their story and you will always be a part of their story.
 “Our” and “we” will always include you, especially when we tell your child that they are loved.
-We look forward to discovering who your child is and sharing those discoveries with you.
-We want your child to know you.
-We want your story to be part of their story.
+We look forward to discovering who your child is and sharing those discoveries with you and should you desire an open adoption, we want your child to know you too.

 Jordan and Cei